 Wash your hands often

-Wash your hands with soap and water for at least 20 seconds, especially after you've been in a public place or after blowing your nose, cough or sneeze.
+Wash your hands with soap and water for at least 20 seconds, especially after you've been in a public place or after blowing your nose, coughing or sneezing.
 The CDC has great guidance on the how and why, including the science behind hand washing.
 If soap and water are not readily available, use a hand sanitzer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 Avoid touching your face